Spring, 2014 Schedule:

 Shortly after graduating from APU, I was first hired by Mt.
 SAC as an Adjunct (part-time) Professor.
 However, economic downturns, not knowing which types of institutions would value what I had to offer, needing to "pay my dues" in a new career, and other unforeseeable challenges has resulted in my having about 16 jobs (mostly simultaneous part-time, temporary positions) since being laid off.
 During my varied experiences at universities, community colleges and working in the church, I found my "target audience" kept expanding to include basically all adults who have the desire and potential to succeed at finding their dreams and are willing to give the process what it takes.
 I also have come to realize that I best relate to most non-traditional student populations because they are usually the ones who have the most challenges to overcome during their journeys.

 I returned to teaching at Mt.
 SAC in 2006, and have been working at Cypress since 2007.
 I have come to realize just how much I love it, and that I do truly enjoy working part-time because it allows me to focus on pursuing my own agenda instead of someone else's.
-I am also a part-time counselor at Golden West College
+I also taught briefly at Golden West College as well.

 My story illustrates five elements of finding a career you will enjoy: 1) Personality/talents, 2) values, 3) life experience, 4) working for an institution whose mission/purpose is consistent with your goals and values, and 5) the importance of focusing on the process and journey.
 This career allows me to operate in my natural giftedness of visionary leadership, planning and organizing, communicating, strategic thinking and relating.
 I value education, challenge, empowering others, and positively impacting peoples' lives.
 My interest comes from my own life experience (the journey of finding and achieving my own dream career was very long and very hard).
 I love working for the community college because helping under-prepared students succeed is part of its mission of providing open access to higher education.
 Finally taking the small steps necessary to get to your long-term goal; and staying focused on the vision in spite of distractions has been an important part of the process.